 Trying to decide when to expand your business is never an easy decision.
-After all, there are a range of decisions to consider, some of which will be forced upon you with little or no warning.
+After all, there is a range of decisions to consider, some of which will be forced upon you with little or no warning.

-There will also be issues closer to home, such as whether to expand your range of services or products.
+There will also be issues closer to homes, such as whether to expand your range of services or products.
 Should you expand your outlets, employees or even move into franchising?
 It almost gives you a headache thinking about it.

 But the reality is that it doesn’t need to be that difficult to make a decision about when to expand your business.

 “If you have a strong cash flow, good systems and people, and sound money management, then you should be right to expand,” says Geoff Golding, founder of Your Business Mentor.

 Golding, who started the business in 2001 with his wife Carol, believes businesses often forget one key component when they talk about expansion plans.